kelleyk/zfstools/README.md

 By default, a snapshot is taken of any selected dataset that does not have this property explicitly set to `false`.
 If `-default-exclude` is given, snapshots are only taken of those selected datasets that have it explicitly set to `true`.

+If you'd like verbose output, try adding the `-log-level=INFO` option; for maximum verbosity, use `-log-level=DEBUG`.